9 Best Hot Springs Near Las Vegas - Mapped (Updated 2025)

 Escape the bright lights of Las Vegas, and discover the natural beauty of nearby hot springs.
 These hidden gems offer peace, relaxation, and a chance to reconnect with nature.
-Let's explore 10 hot springs in Las Vegas where you can go for a nice soak.
+Let's explore 9 of the best hot springs in Las Vegas where you can go for a nice soak.

 Las Vegas Hot Springs Map